Research conducted in collaboration with Samsung Electronics (Seoul, South Korea)

-- Li, Shuran., Hao, Y., & Yoon, J. (2019) Purpal: An interactive box that enables positive mental traveling (Manuscript in preparation)
+- Li, S., Hao, Y., & Yoon, J. (2020).
+Purpal: An interactive box that up-regulates positive emotions in consumption behaviors.
+Presented at the CHI Late-Breaking Work on Human Factors in Computing Systems, Honolulu, HI.

 With emerging new technologies, the ways we buy things have become quicker and more transient: one-click or scanning, then all set.
 While efficient and useful, unfortunately, research has shown that it inadvertently influences people to mainly focus on material acquisition rather than being appreciative of experiential values—the joy of thinking about what they want to do with the purchased items or why the items are important to them.
 The pleasure sparked by material gain wears off quickly, failing to make people happier in the long run.